spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 - when following the [Adjusting the playbook configuration](#adjusting-the-playbook-configuration) instructions, make sure to **disable the integration between Synapse and MAS** by **uncommenting** the `matrix_authentication_service_migration_in_progress: true` line as described in the [Marking an existing homeserver for migration](#marking-an-existing-homeserver-for-migration) section below.

-- then follow the [Migrating an existing homeserver to Matrix Authentication Service](#migrating-an-existing-homeserver-to-matrix-authentication-service) instructions to perform the installation and migration
+- then follow the [Migrating an existing Synapse homeserver to Matrix Authentication Service](#migrating-an-existing-synapse-homeserver-to-matrix-authentication-service) instructions to perform the installation and migration

 ## Adjusting the playbook configuration